 A synopsis of the curriculum

 This module will provide the fundamental theoretical and comparative perspective that lies at heart of biology, with a particular focus on the order Primates.
 Particular attention will be paid to the evolutionary history of the primates and comparative primate (skeletal) anatomy, both placed in an evolutionary ecological context (e.g. a consideration of dentition in relation to diet and feeding; post-cranial anatomy in relation to locomotion and phylogenetic trends).
 The module covers latest discoveries and developments in these areas, engaging students with primary literature.
-Extensive use of casts of primate skeletal material will provide hands-on ‘experiential’ learning.
+Extensive use of primate skeletal material will provide hands-on ‘experiential’ learning.
 The module will provide a detailed treatment of natural and sexual selection as key components of evolutionary theory that shape the adaptations of organisms, and the way adaptations are used to make sense of the diversity of organisms with particular reference to the primates.

 Reading list (Indicative list, current at time of publication.
 Reading lists will be published annually)